exercism/v3/languages/fsharp/exercises/concept/lists/.docs/after.md

 A `list` in F# is an immutable collection of zero or more values.
 The values in a list must all have the same type.
 Lists are implemented as singly linked lists.

 To define a list, list the elements separated by semicolons (`;`) and enclose it in square brackets (`[]`).
-The most common way to add an item to a list it through the `::` operator, which adds an element to the beginning of the list and is very fast.
+The most common way to add an item to a list it through the cons operator (`::`), which adds an element to the beginning of the list and is very fast.

 The first item of a list is referred to as the _head_, with the items after the first item being referred to as the _tail_.